-Some helmets have anti-sweating, anti smell / anti bacterian properties.
-Some have more ventilation than others, which makes a difference in terms comfort.
+Some helmets have anti-sweating, anti-smell/anti-bacterian properties.
+Some have more ventilation than others, which makes a difference in terms of comfort.
 Some are better constructed with the hard foam inside lining solidly attached to the exterior hard shell.

-Based on what the above survey respondents (off the record), fellow online longboarders, and my own fellow boarders say, the following are some certified (ASTM and/or CPSC), multi-impact helmets which are very popular among serious longboarders – click the links to see their price on Amazon, except for the Lifer :
+Based on what the above survey respondents (off the record), fellow online longboarders, and my own fellow boarders say, the following are some certified (ASTM and/or CPSC), multi-impact helmets which are very popular among serious longboarders – click the links to see their price on Amazon:

-- TSG Superlight or TSG Meta : both very lightweight, you harldy feel you have a helmet on
+- TSG Superlight or TSG Meta: both very lightweight, you hardly feel you have a helmet on

-Speaking about Bell, these are helmet tips from them that make good sense :
+Speaking of Bell, these are helmet tips from them that make good sense :